What is Hybrid Cloud?

 4. Compliance and regulatory requirements - Organizations that operate in regulated industries or regions must comply with specific regulatory requirements, such as data privacy, security, and compliance.
 The design of a hybrid cloud architecture must consider these requirements to ensure that data and applications are secure and compliant.

-5. Budget and resources - The design of a hybrid cloud architecture also depends on the budget and resources available to an organization.
-Organizations must balance the cost savings of using public clouds with the cost of managing and securing a hybrid cloud environment.
-They must also consider the availability of resources, such as IT staff, to manage and maintain a hybrid cloud environment.
+5. Budget and resources - Organizations must balance the cost savings of using public clouds with the cost of managing and securing a hybrid cloud environment.
+They must also consider the availability of resources, such as hybrid cloud services or IT staff, to manage and maintain a hybrid cloud environment.

 • Flexibility and agility - By far the most important benefit of a properly architected hybrid cloud is increased business agility.
 You have ready access to resources to support new applications, accommodate development and testing projects, or to quickly address unanticipated needs.
 In an ideal world, workloads can be moved quickly between on-premises and cloud locations, and leverage resources from multiple locations.
 (Unfortunately, API and architectural differences between different cloud providers make this challenging).